Vector3

 import {Vector3} from './vector.js'; const vector = new Vector3(1, 2, 3); console.log(vector.toString());

 Notice that this script imports the JavaScript version of the file, not the TypeScript version.
 This script is going to be run by Node rather than through the browser, and Node doesn't currently support TypeScript directly.
-Run the tester in your terminal with this command:
+Run the tester in the terminal with this command:

 npm run driver